Through driving my thoughts, emotions and ideas change.

 As I park in the spaces facing into a Hornbeam hedge, the parkland behind echoes the season in the wing mirror.

 No longer moving the feelings flood back to me and I write my ideas down.
-I glance up from my notebook to see the reflection, staring me in the face: the hedge, and the bonnet merges in one.
-Momentarily in the Hornbeam’s colour, it all makes perfect sense, it inspired me to plant one just like it, in a garden, on a hill up north.
+I glance up from my notebook to see the reflection, staring me in the face.

-Somewhere between me, the window, the mirror, the bonnet, the road and the hedge, my thoughts, and feelings on the journey merge into the peripheral view.
+Somewhere between me, the window, the mirror, the reflection, the road and the hedge, my thoughts and feelings on the journey, merge into the peripheral view.